CascadeBot/CascadeBot-Old/README.md

-# CascadeBot
+# Cascade

-CascadeBot runs on JDK 11 to have the latest features available to provide the best user experience.
+Cascade runs on JDK 11 to have the latest features available to provide the best user experience.

 ### Project Owners